tapfortap/Documentation/iOSIntegrationGuide.md

 ##  Step 3: Initialize Tap for Tap When Your App Launches. ##

-Import `TapForTap.h` in your app delegate and call our check in method.
+Import `TapForTap.h` in your app delegate and call our initialize method.

 ```objective-c
 # import "TapForTap.h"